duckdb/duckdb-web/docs/extensions/azure.md

 Multiple [Secret Providers](../sql/statements/create_secret#secret-providers) are available for the Azure extension:

-Note if you need to define different secrets for different storage accounts you can use [the SCOPE configuration](../sql/statements/create_secret#creating-multiple-secrets-for-the-same-service-type).
+> If you need to define different secrets for different storage accounts you can use [the `SCOPE` configuration](../sql/statements/create_secret#creating-multiple-secrets-for-the-same-service-type).

 #### `CONFIG` Provider